Roblox/creator-docs/content/en-us/luau/type-checking.md

 ### Type Casts

-Sometimes, you may need to assist the typechecker by changing the type of a value using type casts, this can be done with the `::` operator.
+Sometimes, you may need to assist the typechecker by changing the type of a value using type casts.
+This can be done with the `::` operator.

 ```lua
 local numericValue = 1